Your information rights

 Will I be able to see all the information held on me?

-There are legal reasons under the GDPR and Data Protection Act 2018 that mean we may withhold some information from your file.
+There are legal reasons under the GDPR and Data Protection Act 2018 that mean we may have to withhold some information from your file.
 These are known as exemptions, you can find a list of exemptions that might apply here.
 We will tell you if any information has been taken out of the copy provided to you and why.
-There may be other reasons why some information is not released to you, we will, in most cases, explain these reasons to you.
+There may be other reasons why some information is not released to you, in most cases we will explain these to you.

 What if I think the information is wrong?

 What do I do if I think I have not been given all of the information I asked for or if the Council has breached my or someone else's information rights?

-If you are unhappy with the outcome of this, or if you believe the Council has breached someone's information rights, you can appeal to the Council through its Information Compliance Complaints Procedure (2012) or you can appeal to the Information Commissioner.
+If you are unhappy with the outcome of this, or if you believe the Council has breached someone's information rights, you can appeal to the Council through its Information Compliance Complaints Procedure or you can appeal to the Information Commissioner.
 The Commissioner's staff will look into the matter on your behalf.